herotechcourse/kotlin-racingcar-precourse/README.md

 - Car names
     - Empty input.
     - Car name is not within 1–5 characters.
-    - Car name contains characters other than English letters or digits.
+    - Car name contains characters other than letters or digits.
     - Duplicate car names are not allowed.
     - Too many car names entered(100 or more).
 - Number of rounds